vladthesav/DL-From-Scratch/README.md

     Layer(input_dim, output_dim, activation)
     e.g. Layer(500, 300, 'relu')

+The network class is essentially a doubly linked list that handles the forward an back progagation.
 To constuct your network define all layers and put them in an array (in order).
+Pass this as an argument into the Network constructor.

     example:
     L1 = Layer(500, 300, 'relu')